Search Results :

 ×

 miniOrange Joomla SAML SP SSO plugin helps you to integrate your Joomla site to Oracle using SAML 2.0 protocol.
-The miniOrange Joomla SAML SP Single Sign-on (SSO) plugin is simple to set up Oracle SSO into Joomla and enable secure login into Joomla.
-As a result, users can access multiple Joomla applications with one login after authenticating with their Oracle IDP credentials.
+Our user-friendly plugin simplifies the process of setting up Single Sign-on (SSO) with Oracle in Joomla, ensuring a secure login experience.
+This enables users to access various Joomla sites effortlessly using their Oracle IDP credentials.

 What is SSO ?

 Single sign-on (SSO) is an authentication method that enables users to access multiple applications with one-click login and one set of credentials.
 For example, after users log in to your Joomla site, they can automatically access all resources of the Joomla site.
-When you set up SSO, you configure one system to trust another to authenticate users, eliminating users' need to log in to each system separately.
+The implementation of SSO involves configuring one system to trust another for user authentication, removing the need for users to log in separately to each system.
 The system that authenticates users is called an Identity Provider.
 The system that trusts the Identity Provider for authentication is called the Service Provider.

 Steps to Integrate Oracle Single Sign-On (SSO) with Joomla SAML SP

-• Download the zip file for the miniOrange SAML SP plugin for Joomla from the link here.
+• Download the zip file for the miniOrange SAML SP plugin for Joomla.

 • Login into your Joomla site’s Administrator console.